Sober Living Home Plano

 Not every recovery home offers a pet-friendly option.
 We understand the important role a pet plays in a person’s life, and we also understand how valuable a pet can be to the process of recovery.
 That’s why we offer pet-friendly accommodations for those whose furry companions meet certain safety and hygiene requirements.

 One of the most profound lessons of recovery is the importance of helping others.
-Giving back to the recovery community is one way people stay active and committed to their process.
+Giving back to society and the recovery community is one way people stay active and committed to their process.
 However, there is more than one way to “give back.”
 Caring for a pet also teaches lessons about empathy, unconditional love, and acceptance.

 Even sober living residents who aren’t directly responsible for pet care benefit from having a pet in the house.
 Playing fetch, going for a pack walk, and being on the receiving end of an affectionate head bump can be healing experiences.